Emergency (Exemption from Statutory Requirements) (COVID-19) Regulation

-Emergency (Exemption from Statutory Requirements) (COVID-19) Regulation (Cap.
-241N) is an emergency regulation made by the Chief Executive of Hong Kong under Emergency Regulations Ordinance in the midst of the fifth wave of COVID-19 pandemic, authorising exemptions to Chinese workers, medics, projects, materials in order to contain the spread of virus.
+The Emergency (Exemption from Statutory Requirements) (COVID-19) Regulation (Cap.
+241N) is an emergency regulation made by the Chief Executive of Hong Kong under the Emergency Regulations Ordinance in the midst of the fifth wave of COVID-19 pandemic, authorising exemptions to Chinese workers, medics, projects, materials in order to contain the spread of virus.

 Background

 Hong Kong experienced the fifth wave of COVID-19 pandemic starting from early 2022, after the first Omicron variant cluster was found in the community.
 The fifth wave became the worst to hit Hong Kong since the pandemic began, and the number of cases escalated exponentially.

-On 16 February 2022, Xi Jinping, General Secretary of the Chinese Communist Party, ordered to halt COVID surge by all means according to the state-backed Hong Kong media, an usual directive from the Chinese Government.
+On 16 February 2022, Xi Jinping, General Secretary of the Chinese Communist Party, ordered to halt COVID surge by all means according to the state-backed Hong Kong media, a usual directive from the Chinese Government.
 Pro-Beijing MPs soon urged the Hong Kong Government to trigger the emergency law.

 On 23 February, the Chief Executive-in-Council, citing a "very dire" epidemic situation, decided to enact the Regulation to provide the legal basis for the Government to implement the anti-epidemic measures supported by the Chinese Government, including the construction of hospitals and isolation facilities.
 The Regulation came into effect on the next day.
 This is the fourth time Chief Executive Carrie Lam used her emergency power to make laws bypassing the Legislative Council.